openhab/openhab-docs/developers/bindings/thing-xml.md

     </thing-type>
 ```

-Note that the `representation property` is normally not listed in the `properties` part of the thing type, as this part contains static properties, that are the same for each thing of this thing type.
+Note that the `representation property` is normally not listed in the `properties` part of the thing type XML, as this part contains static properties, that are the same for all instances of this thing type.
-The name of the `representation property` identifies a property that is added to the thing in the thing handler upon successful initialization.
+The name of the `representation property` identifies a property or configuration parameter that is added to the thing in the thing handler upon successful initialization.

 ### Representation Property and Discovery